Intelius/automated-data-pipelines/README.md

 ## Security

-> **Note**: Describes supported versions of major components in this projects and how to report security issues.
+> **Note**: Describes supported versions of major components in this project and how to report security issues.
 1. [Security Policy](./SECURITY.md)

 ## License